Software Engineer Hi there! I'm a software engineer based in London, working remotely, with a passion for pure functional programming.

 Quality is pride of workmanship. — W. Edwards Deming

-I've been writing code professionally for around 9 years now.
+I've been writing code professionally for over a decade now.
 If you'd like to see what open source software I work on in my free time, check out my software page via the link at the top.

 Programming